Menu

 Designed by a Swedish company, this system detects metabolites in a breath sample using a polymetric filter.
 It then screens for THC in the laboratory using mass spectrometry.

-In tests carried out by the National Institute on Drug Abuse (NIDA), the SensAbues device was used to test the breath of 24 cannabis users (13 frequent smokers and 11 occasional cannabis users) after they have smoked just one cannabis cigarette.
+In tests carried out by the National Institute on Drug Abuse (NIDA), the SensAbues device was used to test the breath of 24 cannabis users (13 frequent smokers and 11 occasional cannabis users) after they had smoked just one cannabis cigarette.

-All but one of the occasional smokers recorded a positive result when test using the Swedish device.
+All but one of the occasional smokers recorded a positive result when tested using the Swedish device.
 Over time, the positive results declined.
 After 1.4 hours 77% were positive.
 After 2.4 hours, 54% and finally zero after three hours.

 Saliva Drug Test for Cannabis — Still the Best Option